Axis-Fi/axis-core/script/deploy/README.md

 The generated salt would be stored in `./script/salts.json`.

-There is also a Blast-specific script at `./script/deploy/auction_house_salts_blast.sh` that can be used.

 The salt key can then be added into the deployment-specific sequence file under `./script/deploy/sequences/`.
 For example:

 ```json